Anatomy of a subwoofer's design and response

 The crossover mostly attenuates the pass band of the 15EXP and combines with the natural roll of of the 15EXP to form a 24 dB roll off pattern.
 Because of this, the volume and phase can be equally critical as the crossover setting for integrating the 15EXP with speakers.

 Figure 4: 15EXP with 200 watt amplifier large signal frequency response with the crossover set to minimum level

 The interplay between driver, amplifier, and subwoofer cabinet that produces the frequency response of a subwoofer is not static but dynamic and changes with the input signal to the amplifier.
 Therefore the following two figures are mostly illustrative.
 Most subwoofers when driven very loudly depart significantly from neutral frequency response and tend to produce one-note, homogeneous bass.
 The 15 EXP's performance is different.
 As the 15 EXP is driven louder, its frequency response tends to flatten and to extend in both directions, as can be seen by comparing Figure 4 and in Figure 5.

 Figure 5: 15EXP with 200 watt amplifier with large signal frequency response with the crossover set to maximum level

-Notice this graph of the 15EXP's frequency vs amplitude response, shows that when the 15EXP is driven at very high volume with the crossover wide open there some squiggles in the pass band of the 15EXP above 500 Hz but it is more than 40 dBs down from the midband response which renders it inaudible.
+Notice this graph of the 15EXP's frequency vs amplitude response shows that when the 15EXP is driven at very high volume with the crossover wide open the frequency response is 20 to 240 Hz +/- 2.5 dBs.
+There are some squiggles in the pass band of the 15EXP above 500 Hz but they are more than 40 dBs down from the midband response which renders them inaudible.